 I’m trying to stay strictly primal/paleo, but I always run into problems when I need to thicken sauces or soups.
 I grew up learning to use flour/cornstarch like everyone else, but is there a good low-carb/primal alternative?

-I received this email a few weeks ago, but it wasn’t the first.
+I received this email a while ago, but it wasn’t the first.
 A number of readers have expressed their confusion when it comes to thickening sauces, gravies, or soups without using traditional floury methods.
 The question of thickening sauces is one of the hurdles I face every time I put up a recipe post – it’s become a bit of an internal struggle (as seen with last week’s beef and broccoli stir fry recipe, in which I hesitatingly called for a teaspoon of flour as a thickener) because while adding a bit of flour or cornstarch to a larger recipe may not drastically impact the carb count, it does complicate the consistently Primal message I try to convey.
 This post, I hope, will resolve that struggle.

 There are plenty of ways to thicken a sauce without resorting to refined starches.
 In fact, thickening a sauce using Primal methods can produce a richer, more satisfying meal.